 Annual Giving FAQs

 What Is the Annual Fund Drive (AFD)?

 Each autumn, during our Annual Fund Drive, First Unitarian asks its members and friends to make a promise of financial support (a Pledge) for the coming calendar year.

 Our Annual Fund Drive (AFD) provides the funds that make the life of our church possible.

 This is the time for you to think deeply about the role of First Unitarian in your life.
 As congregants we count on this community to be here for us in intensely personal ways—for solace, support, and hope.
 This personal connection is only possible through generous congregant support.

-This year we are introducing the Auto-Renewing Pledge.
-Auto-Renewal is for those who view their pledge as a symbol of an ongoing commitment with First Unitarian and want their pledge to automatically renew itself even after the calendar year has ended.
-This frees us up to encourage a stewardship conversation centered on mission and purpose, enabling each of us to ask “How might my relationships and commitments deepen from year to year?” instead of just “Will I give support to the church?”
+Last year we introduced the Auto-Renewing Pledge.
+Auto-Renewal is for those who view their pledge as a symbol of an ongoing commitment to First Unitarian and want their pledge to automatically renew itself year to year.
+We hope this will encourage a deeper reflection on the importance of First Unitarian in our lives and in the broader community centered on mission and purpose.
+It enables us to ask ourselves “How might my relationships and commitments grow from year to year?” instead of just “Will I give support to the church?”
 Use the “Opt-In” box on the pledge form if you want to sign up for an auto-renewing pledge.